remix-run/react-router/docs/upgrading/reach.md

 Just feels cleaner to have the params be separate from URL and path.

-Also nobody knows the difference between URL and URI, so we didn't want to start a bunch of pedantic arguments about it.
+Also, nobody knows the difference between URL and URI, so we didn't want to start a bunch of pedantic arguments about it.
 React Router always called it URL, and it's got more production apps, so we used URL instead of URI.

 ### `<Match />`

 There is no `<Match/>` component in React Router v6.
-It used render props to compose behavior but we've got hooks now.
+It used render props to compose behavior, but we've got hooks now.

 If you like it, or just don't want to update your code, it's easy to backport: